Kyle Selig

 Kyle Andrew Selig (born September 28, 1992) is an American actor, dancer, and singer.
-He is known for originating the role of Aaron Samuels in the 2018 Tony-nominated musical, Mean Girls and for playing the role of Mr. Komos in Monster High: The Movie.
+He is best known for originating the role of Aaron Samuels in the 2018 Tony Award-nominated musical, Mean Girls.
+Selig made his Broadway debut in 2013 as Elder Kevin Price in The Book of Mormon, and in 2024, he took over the starring role of Jacob Jankowski in Water for Elephants on Broadway.
+He also played the role of Mr. Komos in Monster High: The Movie.

 Early life and education

 Selig was raised in Huntington Beach, California.
 He is the son of Stuart and Sharon (née Kennedy) Selig and has a half-brother, Riley and half-sister, Harmony.

 Selig first became interested in theatre after seeing his older sister performing a local play.
-As his interest grew, he often attended musical theatre intensives, such as CAP21, during his summer breaks.
+As his interest grew, he often attended musical theatre intensives, such as Collaborative Arts Project 21 (CAP21), during his summer breaks.

 He graduated from Huntington Beach High School in 2010 and was named prom king at the end of his senior year.
-At Huntington Beach High School, he attended the district magnet program, the Huntington Beach Academy for the Performing Arts, as a Musical Theater major and played the lead Don Lockwood in Singin' in the Rain (musical).
-In June 2010, at the age of 17, Selig won the National High School Musical Theatre Award (also known as the "Jimmy Award") along with a $10,000 scholarship.
-He then attended the Carnegie Mellon University, earning a BFA in musical theatre in 2014.
+At HBHS, he attended the district magnet program, the Huntington Beach Academy for the Performing Arts, as a Musical Theater major and played the lead Don Lockwood in Singin' in the Rain.
+In June 2010, at the age of 17, Selig won the National High School Musical Theatre Award (also known as the Jimmy Award) along with a $10,000 scholarship.
+He then attended the Carnegie Mellon University, earning a Bachelor of Fine Arts (BFA) in musical theatre in 2014.